7 Social Media Hacks for the 2021 Holiday Season

 Most of the time I’ll get a lot more click-throughs on tweets with less commonly used hashtags than I do with the overused ones.

-For example, the Christmas hashtag can get over 11,000 tweets per hour.
+For example, the Christmas hashtag can get over 70,000 tweets in a week.
 That’s a lot!

 And sure, a lot of people are probably searching for that hashtag, but it makes your chance of being seen also a lot lower because there are so many other tweets.